dev-nicolaos/personal-site/src/content/thoughts/playback-rate-bookmarklet.md

 ## A One Click Solution

 Its nice that this workaround is possible, but its a bit clunky (and that's from someone who spends nearly every workday using dev tools).
 Fortunately we can automate this process using [bookmarklets], a really cool feature of the web I recently learned about.
-Bookmarklets are just bookmarks where the URL is the string `javascript:` followed by a JavaScript [Immediately Invoked Function Expression][iife].
-Here's the <abbr title="Immediately Invoked Function Expression">IIFE</abbr> I wrote to automate adjusting the playback speed of media.
+Bookmarklets are just bookmarks where the URL is the string `javascript:` followed by a JavaScript [immediately invoked function expression][iife].
+Here's the one I wrote to automate adjusting the playback speed of media.

 ```js
 (() => {